johnjasa/practical_optimization/Content/Model differentiation/Brief intro to derivatives.md

 It may not always be necessary to compute derivatives for models.
 Generally we strongly suggest using gradient-based optimizers with efficiently-computed derivatives due to the computational benefits (see: [[Why to use gradient-based optimizers]]).
 That being said, you *can* compute derivatives via the finite difference (FD) or complex-step (CS) methods and still use gradient-based optimization at a dramatically reduced developer cost.
 However, you face an increase in computational cost that scales with the number of design variables, so highly dimensional problems are generally off the table using these methods.

 For extremely low-cost models or low-dimensional design problems, it may not be worth it compute derivatives.
-For instance, if one analysis of your model takes 0.01 seconds, and computing the derivatives would take 16 person-hours, it may make the most sense to use gradient-free or finite-differenced gradient-based optimization methods.
+For instance, if one analysis of your model takes 0.01 seconds and computing the derivatives would take 16 person-hours, it may make the most sense to use gradient-free or finite-differenced gradient-based optimization methods.
 This trade-off varies on a problem-by-problem basis, so developers and modelers should take special care to consider how often their models will be used in design optimization.